onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 > "With so clean and rosy picture as that as one’s basis, the modern narrative may indeed seem bleak, dull, and dark by comparison: a incomprehensibly vast, unguided universe of infinite space; everything just atoms in a void; the emergence of life a fluke; its evolution an unseemly narrative of “eat or be eaten”; human suffering without justification, and death, the ultimate end." - [Brendan Graham Dempsey](https://www.brendangrahamdempsey.com/post/deconstructing-religion#:~:text=With%20so%20clean,the%20ultimate%20end.)

+> "A human being unable to have a meaningful impact on the world ceases to exist." - [David Graeber](https://www.goodreads.com/quotes/9664160-a-human-being-unable-to-have-a-meaningful-impact-on)

 we are starved for meaning
 belonging
 significance